microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 parameters are the number of scalar elements of the scalar element type of the matrix.
 Meaning if the array is an i32 array, and the matrix is i8, the Offset and Stride are in terms of 8-bit elements.

+The offset value must be 128-byte aligned from the base offset, and the stride must be 16-byte aligned.

 ```llvm
 declare i32 @dx.op.linAlgMatrixLength.[MatTy](